MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/install/Installing-PowerShell-Core-on-Windows.md

 ## <a id="zip" />Installing the ZIP package

 PowerShell binary ZIP archives are provided to enable advanced deployment scenarios.
-Installing the ZIP archive doesn't check the prerequisites like the MSI packages do.
 Download one of the following ZIP archives from the [releases][releases] page.

 - PowerShell-7.0.3-win-x64.zip
 - PowerShell-7.0.3-win-x86.zip